salesforce-heroku-workshops/git-and-github-workshop/index.md

 # <a id="chapter7">The local git workflow</a>

 To recap, we have our working copy of our files on our laptop.
 When we add those files using git, a copy is placed in what git calls Staging.
 This allows you to assemble several files for the commit.

 As we have a local repository right there on our laptop, we can commit all the files added to the staging area.
 If you can add a series of small commits and do this often, it gives you a more detaled version history and gives you more points to jump back in time.
-Small commits helps to reduce merge conflicts when working in teams and gives a other developers lots of details about how the project has evolved.
+Regular commits helps to reduce merge conflicts when working in teams and using smaller commits gives other developers lots of details about how the project has evolved.

 In this visual representation you can see the different git stages in which commits can reside.